ydaniv/uijet/docs-src/guides/widgets.md

 The above example will create an instance of a Modal dialog with 2 buttons.

-## Creating a view in uijet
+## Creating a component in uijet

-Creating a view in uijet is comprised of the following steps:
+Creating a component in uijet is comprised of the following steps:

 ### Defining a Widget "class"